What is prolotherapy?

 Will I benefit from this treatment?

 The injections consist of a mixture of a local anaesthetic and Dextrose.
-The Dextrose solution is a strong enough concentration to irritate the ligaments.
+The Dextrose solution is a strong enough concentration to irritate the injected tissue.
 This stimulates mild inflammation in the area, which is the first part of the healing process.
-The contents of the injection are very safe.
-The areas that we inject are also very safe.
-Ligaments only grow where they are attached to bone.
-We therefore have to feel the bone with the needle before injection, meaning that we know exactly where the injection is going.

 Are there any risks?

-The common risks when puncturing our skin, namely infection and bleeding, are very rare due to the small diameter of the needle that we use.
+The most common risks when puncturing skin, namely infection and bleeding, are very rare due to the small diameter of the needle that we use.

 It is possible to enter the spinal canal, but this is rare, as injections directly over the middle of the spine are no longer used.
 If this happens, it may result in an intense headache for 2 – 4 days when upright.
 Laying flat alleviates the headache.